OCA/website-themes/CONTRIBUTING.md

 ## Project Specific Guidelines

-This project does not have specific coding guidelines.
+This project does not have specific coding guidelines.It is awesome project.